Close

 fizkes/Shutterstock.com

-There are a large number of various upbringing methods, one of the most popular of which is the method of deprivation.
-It is mostly manifested through conditionals and ‘blackmailing’ techniques, with parents saying: ‘If you behave badly, you will be left home alone’, ‘If you continue screaming, I will lock you in a room until you re-evaluate your behavior’, ‘If you don’t do as I say, I will take your favorite toy away’, etc. The idea of this approach is to limit the child from what they value or love, thereby greatly influencing their behavior—and this method really works!
-You may notice how quickly the child reacts and starts doing as you said.
-Nevertheless, this, in fact, leads to only one result: children learn to be convenient for the parent, to the detriment of their needs.
+There are a large number of upbringing approaches, but one of the most frequently used is the method of deprivation.
+This often includes conditionals and ‘blackmailing’ techniques like: ‘If you behave badly, you will be left home alone,’ or ‘If you don’t do as I say, I will take your favorite toy away.’
+The aim is to deprive the child of something valuable, impacting their behavior—these methods can produce a well-behaved child in the short term.
+However, children learn to be convenient for the parent, to the detriment of their own needs.

-The extreme and most painful method of education is any physical punishment or humiliation of the child with the aim of getting them to obey their parents.
-This not only creates extreme stress in a child who cannot yet stand up for themselves but also forms a ‘this could be done to me’ thinking pattern, which further leads to a victim-type behavior in adulthood.
+The extreme and most painful method of education is any physical punishment or humiliation of the child to enforce obedience.
+This creates intense stress and teaches children to become compliant victims, a pattern that can foster further problems in adulthood.
 Studies show that the victims of domestic violence are most often people who were subjected to violence by their loved ones in their childhood.

 Which Upbringing Methods Help with Child Development?